 - Medical Evaluations.
-In the event the Employer requires an employee to undergo a medical evaluation for any reason, either by the employee's personal physician or by a physician of the Employer's selection, the Employer shall pay the fee charged for such examination if such fee is not covered through the health insurance program made available to employees by the Employer and compensate the involved employee at his/her regular, straight-time rate of pay for regularly scheduled work time the employee was unable to work because of the examination.
+In the event the Employer requires an employee to undergo a medical evaluation for any reason, either by the employee's personal physician or by a physician of the Employer's selection, the Employer shall pay the fee charged for such examination if such fee is not covered through the health insurance program made available to employees by the Employer and compensate the involved employee at their regular, straight-time rate of pay for regularly scheduled work time the employee was unable to work because of the examination.

 - Medical Evaluations.
 Any medical evaluation shall be conducted by a medical professional.
 Under no circumstances shall any employee be tested for, or required to disclose medical information relating to, any condition not reasonably related to the performance of his or her duties.
 The results of any medical testing shall remain confidential, and shall not be disclosed to the employer, except that the examining professional shall inform the employer of any condition that might reasonably impair the employee’s ability to perform the job safely, either to himself or to others.